• Skip to primary navigation

 To learn more about how oils are refined, check out this handy chart about choosing the right cooking oil and learn about the difference between naturally and industrially refined oils, cold-pressed and expeller pressed oils.

-Therefore, the best substitutes for refined peanut oil are oils that are also refined and have a high smoke point and neutral flavor.
+The best substitutes for refined peanut oil are oils that are also refined and have a high smoke point and neutral flavor.

 1. Canola Oil